Hillsboro Stadium

 The facility hosts home football games for Portland State University, plus state playoff games for the Oregon School Activities Association's smaller school divisions.
 Hillsboro Stadium is also used for baseball, softball, soccer, and lacrosse and has hosted college and professional teams.
 Hillsboro Stadium is used for the NWAPA's annual Century Showcase.
-The adjacent Hillsboro Ballpark (now Ron Tonkin Field) opened in 2013.
+The adjacent Hillsboro Ballpark (formerly Ron Tonkin Field) opened in 2013.

 The primary playing field runs northwest to southeast, at an approximate elevation of 220 ft above sea level.
 The covered main grandstand and press box are along the southwest sideline.

 History

 The stadium cost $7.5 million to build, and opened in August 1999; the entire sports complex cost $10 million to build, with funding from the city and the Ronler Acres urban renewal district.
 The first high school football game at Hillsboro Stadium was on September 17, 1999, when Century played Oregon City.
 Previously, Century had used Hare Field after the school opened in 1997, sharing that stadium with Hillsboro and Glencoe high schools.

 In 2000, the facility was expanded to increase the seating capacity from 4,000 to the current 7,000 plus.
 An additional 3,000 temporary seats were added at that time as well to accommodate the Portland State football team.
 The team used Hillsboro Stadium in 2000 when Civic Stadium (now Providence Park) was being renovated.
 Portland's Central Catholic High School also played their home games at the stadium that season as well.
 In May 2001, the University of Oregon Ducks held their annual spring football game at the stadium, which included future NFL quarterbacks Joey Harrington and Jason Fife.

 In October 2005, Hillsboro Stadium hosted a college football game between Southern Oregon University (SOU) and Pacific Lutheran University (PLU) in a neutral site contest between the NCAA Division III PLU and NAIA SOU.
 During the 2007 season, Pacific University’s baseball and softball teams used the stadium while their new facility was being built in Forest Grove.
 In June 2008, the opening ceremonies of the Special Olympics Oregon Summer Games were held at the facility.